mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: Yes, beautiful.
 That’s why [Rinzai](glossary#rinzai-zen ) emphasizes, “Why don’t you attain [enlightenment](glossary#enlightenment)?”
 So, if the enlightenment is beautiful, it’s okay.

-**Same person**: But you're still saying that that's [dualistic](glossary#dualistic) enlightenment, and so that's unnecessary.
+**Same person**: But you're still saying that that's [dualistic](glossary#dualistic) enlightenment, and so that's not necessary.

 **Katagiri**: I think so.
-What is it, real enlightenment?
-Real enlightenment is not before experience of enlightenment or after experience of enlightenment.
+What is real enlightenment?
+Real enlightenment is not before the experience of enlightenment or after the experience of enlightenment.
 Real enlightenment itself is – well, nothing to say, nothing to show.

 *[There is a pause of several seconds.]*